basho-labs/little_riak_book/en/06-notes.md

 find one that guarantees exclusion.

-What I found surprising about this exercise is that none of the failure scenarios required some of the odder edge conditions that can cause unexpected outcomes.
+What I found surprising about this exercise is that none of the failure scenarios required any of the odder edge conditions that can cause unexpected outcomes.
 For example, `pw=quorum` writes will return an error to the client if 2 of the primary servers are not available, but the value will *still* be written to the 3rd server and 2 fallback servers.
-Predicting what will happens the next time someone tries to read the key is challenging.
+Predicting what will happen the next time someone tries to read the key is challenging.

 None of these algorithms required deletion of a value, but that is particularly fraught with peril.
-It's not difficult to construct scenarios where deleted values reappear if servers are temporarily unavailable during the deletion request.
+It's not difficult to construct scenarios in which deleted values reappear if servers are temporarily unavailable during the deletion request.